Theory of Momentum-Resolved Electron Energy-Loss Spectra of Coupled Phonon and Magnon Excitations

-Figure~\ref{fig:asld-eels} summarizes the momentum-resolved EELS signal computed using ASLD-TACAW for bcc Fe at 300~K for a 200~kV parallel beam illumination in the $[001]$ zone axis~\footnote{Following the methodology outlined in Refs.~\cite{castellanos_unveiling_2023,tacawpaper}, we considered $20 \times 20 \times 70$ supercell of bcc iron with a lattice parameter of 2.8665~\AA{} (i.e., with a thickness of 20~nm) and magnetic moments of 2.23~$\mu_B$/atom (where $\mu_B$ is the Bohr magneton), computed \textit{ab initio} along with exchange interactions using the scalar-relativistic \textsc{RS-LMTO-ASA} method~\cite{Frota-Pessoa1992}.
+Figure~\ref{fig:asld-eels} summarizes the momentum-resolved EELS signal computed using ASLD–TACAW for bcc Fe at 300~K for a 200~kV parallel beam illumination in the $[001]$ zone axis~\footnote{Following the methodology outlined in Refs.~\cite{castellanos_unveiling_2023,tacawpaper}, we considered $20 \times 20 \times 70$ supercell of bcc iron with a lattice parameter of 2.8665~\AA{} (i.e., with a thickness of 20~nm) and magnetic moments of 2.23~$\mu_B$/atom (where $\mu_B$ is the Bohr magneton), computed \textit{ab initio} along with exchange interactions using the scalar-relativistic \textsc{RS-LMTO-ASA} method~\cite{Frota-Pessoa1992}.
 Using the \textsc{UppASD} package \cite{UppASD}, we performed ASLD dynamics by solving coupled Langevin equations of motion for the spin-lattice system \cite{asldpaper} with a time step of 0.1~fs, a Gilbert damping parameter $\alpha=10^{-4}$, and a lattice damping of $\nu\sim 2$~ps$^{-1}$, which corresponds to $\gamma= 2\times10^{-13}$ kg/s in the notation of Ref.~\cite{Ma}.
-The \textit{ab initio} force constants and spin-lattice coupling (SLC) parameters were taken from Ref. \cite{Pankratova2024}; see Ref. \cite{Miranda2025} for a more detailed calculation and analysis of the SLC parameters.
+The \textit{ab initio} force constants and spin-lattice coupling (SLC) parameters were taken from Ref. \cite{Pankratova2024}. (see Ref. \cite{Miranda2025} for a more detailed calculation and analysis of the SLC parameters.)
 The thermalization phase consisted of $10^5$ steps, and was followed by a 0.2~ns trajectory at 300~K for generating snapshots.
-In total, 50,000 snapshots were generated with a $\Delta t=4$~fs, enabling exploration of magnon frequencies up to 125~THz ($\sim 517$~meV).
+In total, 50{,}000 snapshots were generated with a $\Delta t=4$~fs, enabling exploration of magnon frequencies up to 125~THz ($\sim 517$~meV).
 The exit wave functions were computed using the Pauli multislice method on a numerical grid of $1000 \times 1000$ with $140$ slices across the supercell's thickness.
 A 200-kV parallel-beam-illumination electron probe propagating along the [001] direction was employed.
 We have used the parametrized magnetic vector potential developed in Ref.~\cite{lyon_parameterization_2021}.
 To obtain $I(\mathbf{q},E)$, we averaged over 241 sets of 2000 consecutive snapshots (i.e., $T=8.0$~ps), mutually offset by 200 snapshots.
-We considered a constant magnetic field of 1 T applied in the $[001]$ direction to account for the objective lens of the microscope. }.
-Panel (a) shows $\log_{10}$ of the total electron diffraction fractional intensity $\int I(\mathbf{q}, E) dE$, where the Bragg peaks and diffuse background from the inelastic excitations are visible.
-The full ASLD-TACAW $I(\mathbf{q}, E)$ simulation along a horizontal path through the central $\Gamma$ point (panel~(b)) reveals strong phonon scattering below 50~meV, as well as weaker magnetic features extending to higher energies.
-These include dispersive bands consistent with finite-temperature spin-wave excitations.
+We considered a constant magnetic field of 1 T applied in the $[001]$ direction to account for the objective lens of the microscope.
+All momentum transfers $\mathbf{q}$ lie in the $xy$ plane, so the horizontal path used in Fig.~\ref{fig:asld-eels} follows $\Gamma\!-\!H\!-\!\Gamma$ in the $(q_x,q_y)$ plane.}.
+For clarity, we introduce the following notation for the different simulations used in this work: \textbf{CPLED} denotes the fully coupled ASLD–TACAW calculation, where both atomic positions and magnetic moments evolve dynamically in time and spin–lattice coupling is active. \textbf{PH-ASLD} refers to an ASLD trajectory in which the magnetic moments are \textit{a posteriori} frozen (magnons suppressed), yielding a phonon-only EELS signal within the same spin–lattice Hamiltonian. \textbf{MG-ASLD} denotes the complementary case in which the atomic positions are frozen while the spins evolve, isolating the magnon contribution.
+As a reference to earlier work, we define \textbf{UNCOUPLED} as the sum of phonon-only spectra obtained from standalone MD-TACAW and magnon-only spectra obtained from standalone ASD-TACAW, without mutual coupling between spins and lattice.
+From these, we construct two residual spectra: \textbf{DIFF-PH}~$\equiv$~CPLED~$-$~PH-ASLD, highlighting magnetic and coupling contributions relative to an ASLD phonon background, and \textbf{DIFF-UNC}~$\equiv$~CPLED~$-$~UNCOUPLED, which exposes non-additive spectral redistributions that cannot be captured by an additive combination of independent phonon and magnon channels.